fcrepo-exts/fcrepo-import-export/import-export-format.md

 Export Format
 -------------
-When run in `export` mode, the import/export utility creates a directory tree representing the designated resource node and its child nodes:
+When run in `export` mode, the import/export utility creates a directory tree representing the designated resource and its child resources (where `b` is a child of `a` in this case, `/a/b`):
-* The directory structure represents the hierarchy of nodes beginning at the Fedora repository root down to the exported resource.
+* The directory structure represents the hierarchy of resources beginning at the Fedora repository root down to the exported resource.
-* The RDF nodes of the exported resource and its children are each represented by a file of serialized properties in the specified RDF language (e.g., _turtle_, the default).
+* The RDF properties of the exported resource and its children are each represented by a file of serialized properties in the specified RDF language (e.g., _turtle_, the default).

-If the export includes binaries, the binaries (i.e., non-RDF nodes) of the exported resource are represented by
+If the export includes binaries, the binaries (i.e., non-RDF resources) of the exported resource are represented by
   * A file with a .binary extension that contains the binary bitstream.
   * A directory containing a `fcr%3Ametadata` file with the serialized properties associated with the binary.

 **Note:** The examples which follow assume the default RDF language (`turtle`) was used for the export.

-**_Example: Resource Export with Binaries_**
+**_Example 1: Resource Export with Binaries_**

 For example, an export with binaries of a resource at http://localhost:8080/rest/1f/ee/45/fd/1fee45fd-f506-446f-b9e9-f274c06a620e that contains one non-RDF resource ('content') would look like this:
 ```text